elmohaya/Fuzzy-Based-Obstacle-Avoidance-Robot/README.md

 # Fuzzy-based Obstacle Avoidance Robot

-This project represents a successful attempt to build an obstacle avoidance robot using Fuzyy Logic Theory.
+This project represents a successful attempt to build an obstacle avoidance robot using Fuzzy Logic Theory.
 It was initially built for a course project- Intelligent Controllers in the Department of Systems Engineering in KFUPM.

 The files in the repository are as following: